Only Wanting One Child? Your Feelings Are Valid

 When One Becomes Everything

 The path to a single-child family is as varied as the families themselves.
-Some arrive at this destination through careful planning and clear-eyed assessment of their resources.
+Some arrive here through careful planning and a clear-eyed assessment of their resources.
 Others find themselves here after medical emergencies, birth trauma, or the devastating reality of secondary infertility.
-Many land somewhere in between—pulled by competing desires, practical constraints, and the exhausting calculus of modern parenthood.
+Many land somewhere in between, pulled by competing desires, practical constraints, and the exhausting calculus of modern parenthood.

 The Medical Reality

-For many parents, the decision to stop at one child isn't a preference—it's a medical necessity wrapped in the language of choice.
+For many parents, the decision to stop at one child is not a preference.
+It is a medical necessity wrapped in the language of choice.

 Perinatal mood and anxiety disorders affect up to one in five postpartum women, making them the most common complication of childbirth.
 The symptoms can be devastating: persistent sadness, overwhelming anxiety, bone-deep fatigue, and feelings of guilt that seem to multiply with each passing day.
-One mother described her experience with postpartum depression as "traumatic, horrifying and terrifying," adding, "It took me a long time to claw myself out of the mental health hole I was in postpartum—and I'm just not sure I would make it out again."
+One mother described her experience with postpartum depression as "traumatic, horrifying and terrifying."
+She added, "It took me a long time to claw myself out of the mental health hole I was in postpartum, and I'm just not sure I would make it out again."

-This isn't dramatic language.
-It's the raw honesty of someone who understands that their mental health—and by extension, their ability to be present for their existing child—hangs in the balance.
+This is not dramatic language.
+It is the raw honesty of someone who understands that their mental health, and by extension, their ability to be present for their existing child, hangs in the balance.

 Birth trauma adds another layer of complexity.
-The physical and emotional ordeal of a difficult delivery can create what one writer called "an emotional barrier" to future pregnancies.
-The brain's protective mechanisms kick in, replaying worst-case scenarios and asking uncomfortable questions: What if that happens again?
-What if it's worse next time?
+The physical and emotional ordeal of a difficult delivery can create an emotional barrier to future pregnancies.
+The brain's protective mechanisms kick in.
+They replay worst-case scenarios and ask uncomfortable questions: What if that happens again?
+What if it is worse next time?

-These aren't irrational fears.
-They're the natural response of a mind and body that have been through something profound and want to avoid repeating the experience.
+These are not irrational fears.
+They are the natural response of a mind and body that have been through something profound and want to avoid repeating the experience.

 The Practical Equation

 Beyond medical considerations, the modern reality of raising children has shifted dramatically.
-The financial burden alone is staggering—from childcare costs that rival mortgage payments to education expenses that seem to multiply annually.
+The financial burden alone is staggering.
+Childcare costs can rival mortgage payments.
+Education expenses seem to multiply annually.

-Parents choosing one child often describe it as a conscious trade-off: "We want to provide a good life for our child and ourselves more than we want a second child."
-This isn't about material excess.
-It's about being able to afford things like therapy when needed, enriching experiences, and the financial breathing room that allows parents to be present rather than perpetually stressed.
+Parents choosing one child often describe it as a conscious trade-off.
+"We want to provide a good life for our child and ourselves more than we want a second child."
+This is not about material excess.
+It is about being able to afford things like therapy when needed, enriching experiences, and the financial breathing room that allows parents to be present rather than perpetually stressed.

 The logistical simplicity matters too.
 Travel becomes easier.
 Childcare arrangements are more manageable.
-Daily decisions don't require complex negotiations between competing needs and schedules.
+Daily decisions do not require complex negotiations between competing needs and schedules.

 The Relationship Factor